-- Direct jobs, wages and sales are those that occur on-site related to labor and materials used in the construction of the Project. - Indirect jobs, wages and sales are those caused by the Direct impacts, and result from business-to-business purchases (e.g. a contractor buying a piece of equipment from a dealer) and from employees spending a portion of their wages locally.
+- Direct jobs, wages, and sales are those that occur on-site related to labor and materials used in the construction of the Project. - Indirect jobs, wages, and sales are those caused by the Direct impacts, and result from business-to-business purchases (e.g. a contractor buying a piece of equipment from a dealer) and from employees spending a portion of their wages locally.

-For the operation phase:
+For the operations phase:

-- Direct jobs, wages and sales are those jobs created from the operations of the Project (e.g. onsite employment of a maintenance person) and from new household spending occurring as a result of the Project. - Indirect jobs, wages and sales are those caused by the Direct impact, such as business-to-business purchases (e.g. a grocery store serving the new households buying goods from a distributor) and from employees of such businesses spending a portion of their wages locally.
+- Direct jobs, wages, and sales are those jobs created from the operations of the Project (e.g. onsite employment of a maintenance person) and from new household spending occurring as a result of the Project. - Indirect jobs, wages, and sales are those caused by the Direct impact, such as business-to-business purchases (e.g. a grocery store serving the new households buying goods from a distributor) and from employees of such businesses spending a portion of their wages locally.

-To estimate the Direct and Indirect impacts, MRB Group employs the Emsi3 economic modeling system.
+To estimate the Direct and Indirect impacts, MRB Group employed the Emsi3 economic modeling system.
 We used data from the Developer and from publicly-available and proprietary data sources as inputs to the Emsi modeling system.
 Where needed, we adjusted the Emsi model to best match the Project specifics.
-We then reported the results of the modeling.

-2 By their nature, construction-1-elated impacts tend to be somewhat more diffuse, which is why we report them as county-level impacts.
-Town level impacts are measured based on the 36 ZIP codes, which closely approximates the Town.
+2 By their nature, construction-related impacts tend to be somewhat more diffuse, which is why we report them as County-level impacts.
+Town-level impacts are measured based on the 36 ZIP codes that closely approximate the Town.
+See appendix.

-3 Emsi, formerly "Economic Modeling Systems, Intl." uses data from the US Bureau of Labor Statistics, the US Bureau of Economic Analysis, the US Census, and other public data somces to model out economic impacts.
+3 Emsi, formerly "Economic Modeling Systems, Intl.," uses data from the U.S. Bureau of Labor Statistics, the U.S. Bureau of Economic Analysis, the U.S. Census, and other public data sources to model out economic impacts.